Scenic USA - Picture of the Day

 Emancipation Day is celebrated in Washington DC with a parade, commemorative ceremonies and topped off with a fireworks display.
 The April 16th holiday is a day of remembrance, centered on the first federal act to free the enslaved in the District of Columbia.

-This monument pays tribute to Lincoln, fully funded by emancipated citizens of the Western Sanitary Commission of Saint Louis, Missouri.
+This Lincoln Park monument, the Emancipation Statue or often called Freedom's Memorial, pays tribute to Lincoln.
+The monument was fully funded by emancipated citizens of the Western Sanitary Commission of Saint Louis, Missouri.
 The first five dollars was contributed by Charlotte Scott, a freed woman of Virginia.
 The monument was built by her suggestion on the day she heard of Lincoln's death.

 |